gmacario/gmacario.github.io/_posts/2018-10-29-my-first-angular-app.md

 * Visibility: Public
 * Initialize this repository with a README: No

-then click "Create repository"
+then click "Create repository".

-Add remote, then push repository to GitHub
+If everything is OK, GitHub will show the next steps to publish the project.
+In my case:

 ```shell
 cd ~/github/gmacario/my-first-angular-app